-Mitigation Action / Governance Issue Proposed Action Responsible Party Status 1 I have internal controls and procedures in place throughout my directorate that are proportionate, robust, monitored and operate effectively Development of Business Forums for Finance/ Property/HR to provide a risk based approach to business management Executive Director for Communities and Families Completed except for the Property Group which is to be established.
+ward and their progress will be men Mitigation Action / Governance Issue Proposed Action Responsible Party Status 1 I have internal controls and procedures in place throughout my directorate that are proportionate, robust, monitored and operate effectively Development of Business Forums for Finance/ Property/HR to provide a risk based approach to business management Executive Director for Communities and Families Completed except for the Property Group which is to be established.
 I have risk management arrangements in place to identify the key risks to my directorate (and the Council).
 Roll out risk management framework across wider leadership teams and Partnership teams Chief Officer, Edinburgh Health and Social Care Partnership (EHSCP) Started - This work has been delayed as Partnership Services were and continue to be impacted by Covid19, however, the Partnership have now agreed their integrated risk framework and risk governance structure and are starting to develop plans to roll this across the Partnership.
 3 I have robust controls in place to manage new starts, movers and leavers, including induction and mandatory training, IT systems security (access and removal) and access to buildings and service users' homes.
 The creation of the Edinburgh Learns Risk Board is to involve school colleagues in the management of relevant risks.
-It will act as a gatekeeper in terms of what is included in risk management and will provide isomorphic learning here the Service learns from within to manage the risks jointly, efficiently and effectively Executive Director for Communities and Families Managed through Headteacher Executive Lite weekly meetings
+It will act as a gatekeeper in terms of what is included in risk management and will provide isomorphic learning here the Service learns from within to manage the risks jointly, efficiently and effectively Managed through Headteacher Executive Lite weekly meetings

-Mitigation Action / Proposed Governance Issue Action Responsible Party Reporting Date 4 I have arrangements in place for the annual review of policies owned by my directorate, via the relevant executive committee, to ensure these comply with the Council's policy framework.
-All Edinburgh Health and Social Care Partnership and Place policies on the Policy Register will be reviewed with the support of the Governance team.
-A review framework will be introduced to ensure that the register is updated, and relevant changes are applied accordingly. of Place and Chief Officer, EHSCP Started - This work has been delayed as Partnership Services were and continue to be impacted by Covid19.
-The Partnership have started to develop an approach to developing their policy framework.
-5 I have competencies, processes and controls in place to ensure that all service areas in my directorate, and other areas of responsibility, operate in compliance with all applicable Health & Safety laws and regulations.
-Directorate to review SHE and the Essential Learning matrix and mechanism within the Service to be undertaken with Corporate Health and Safety to ensure that the portal is being used efficiently, effectively and necessary improvements are made.
-Executive Director for Communities and Families HR reviewing essential learning system Council wide 6 To ensure that the Health and Safety Team Professional Advisor roles are recruited to a sufficient level, with posts filled by individuals with appropriate competency and qualification levels during the course of the next financial year.
-Executive Director of Resources Complete 7 I have appropriate arrangements in place throughout my service area for recording, monitoring and managing customer service complaints and customer satisfaction.
-Development of a carbon scenario tool with ECCI as part of the sustainability programme Chief Executive Complete 8 All projects and programmes have a clear business justification, as a minimum this should articulate outcomes and benefits; have appropriate governance in place to support delivery; effective controls in place to track delivery progress and to take corrective action if required; have a robust benefits management framework in place; and ensure that a formal closure process is undertaken. • Executive Director of Place The Roads and Transport Infrastructure Improvement Plan was approved by Transport and Environment Committee on 1 October 2020.
+Misimosian Antique / Durantari 1 Governance Issue Mitigation Action / Proposed Action Responsible Party Reporting Date 4 I have arrangements in place for the annual review of policies owned by my All Edinburgh Health and Social Executive Director of Place and Chief Officer, EHSCP Started - This work has 5 controls in place to ensure that all service areas in my directorate, and other areas of responsibility, operate in compliance with all applicable Directorate to review SHE and the Essential Learning matrix and mechanism within the Service to be undertaken with Corporate Health and Safety to ensure that the portal is being used efficiently, effectively and necessary improvements are made.
+Executive Director for Communities and Families HR reviewing essential learning system Council wide 6 To ensure that the Health and Safety Team Professional Advisor roles are recruited to a sufficient level, with posts filled by individuals with appropriate competency and qualification levels during the course of the next financial year. of Resources · 7 I have appropriate arrangements in place throughout my service area for recording, monitoring and managing customer service complaints and customer satisfaction.
+Development of a carbon scenario tool with ECCI as part of the sustainability programme Chief Executive Complete 8 appropriate governance in place to • Executive Director of Place The Roads and Transport Infrastructure Improvement Plan was approved by Transport and Environment Committee on 1 October 2020.
 9 The operation of financial controls in my directorate is effective in ensuring the valid authorisation of financial transactions and maintenance of accurate accounting records.
 The Finance Service will work with the Schools and Lifelong Learning Service to review the issues with the forecasting spreadsheet used in schools.
 This review will address the causal effects and seek to mitigate them.
 Executive Director for Communities and Families Being addressed through Finance Group